 She holds bachelor's degree in dental surgery from Bangalore University.
-In the past, she was associated with Coorguva Infra and Hospitality Private Limited and UVA sands Private Limited.
+In the past, she was associated with Coorguva Infra and Hospitality Private Limited and UVASANDS Private Limited.
 She is not involved in any other venture.

-Our Company confirms that the permanent account number, bank account number(s), passport number, aadhar card number and driving license number of our Promoters shall be submitted to the Stock Exchanges at the time of filing of this Draft Red Herring Prospectus.
+Our Company confirms that the permanent account number, bank account number(s), passport number, aadhar card number and driving license number of our Promoters were submitted to the Stock Exchanges at the time of filing of the Draft Red Herring Prospectus.